bytee-net/quiz/README.md

 * Easy to use and fast integration into websites.
 * Single-Choice, Multiple-Choice and Fill-the-blank question support.
-* Simple JSON endpoints
+* Simple JSON files, no server needed.
-* Option to use JSON files, instead of an full blown API server.
+* Option to use a full-blown API [quiz server](https://github.com/bytee-net/quiz-server) with support for tracking & database storage.
-* Timer and Question counter
+* Timer and question counter
-* Randomize Questions and answers
+* Randomize questions and answers
 * Explanations for answers
 * Score based results
-* Suggest question form
+* Suggest question form (With API)
-* Report question form
+* Report question form (With API)
 * i18n support

 ### Quiz server